ibm-cloud-docs/apiconnect/tutorials/tut_insights_analytics.md

 Skill level: Beginner

 ## Objective
-This is a basic introduction to API analytics in {{site.data.keyword.apiconnect_long}}.
+This is a basic introduction to API analytics in {{site.data.keyword.apiconnect_full}}.
 We'll tour the available analytics dashboards, and you can follow along with your own APIs.

 ## Prerequisites